siyuan-note/bazaar/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] The repository is public
 * [ ] Include the appropriate open source license file `LICENSE`
 * [ ] Does not involve infringing content, such as non-commercial font files

+If your marketplace package is closed-source, please grant @TCOTC, @88250, and @Vanessa219 access to the source code so that we can complete the review.